Monmouth County has 258 additional positive cases of COVID-19

-FREEHOLD, NJ – Monmouth County Commissioner Director Thomas A. Arnone and County Commissioner Deputy Director Susan M. Kiley have announced that today, April 6, there are 258 new positive cases of COVID-19 in Monmouth County.
-There are two new deaths being reported today related to COVID-19 in Monmouth County.
+FREEHOLD, NJ – Monmouth County Commissioner Director Thomas A. Arnone and County Commissioner Deputy Director Susan M. Kiley have announced that today, April 13, there are 258 new positive cases of COVID-19 in Monmouth County.
+There are six new deaths being reported today related to COVID-19 in Monmouth County.

 The County Commissioners and the Monmouth County Health Department (MCHD) are strongly urging residents to do their part to slow the spread by practicing social distancing, wearing a face covering when social distancing is not possible, not gathering in large crowds, washing their hands and staying home when sick.

-Monmouth County will offer free COVID-19 testing for County residents on Wednesday, April 7 in Freehold Borough from 4 p.m. to 7 p.m. at the Freehold Borough Fire Dept., 49 W. Main Street.
+Monmouth County will offer free COVID-19 testing for County residents on Tuesday, April 13 in Long Branch from 4 p.m. to 7 p.m. at the Bucky James Community Center located at 231 Wilbur Ray Ave.
 Residents should note the clinic has 200 tests and once those are administered, the clinic will close for the day.

 Information about the County’s COVID-19 testing program is available on www.visitmonmouth.com.
 Residents are encouraged to fill out the testing requisition form ahead of testing in order to expedite the process.